jupyter-xeus/xeus-zmq/docs/source/usage.rst

 `xeus-zmq` provides three different implementations for the server:

-- ``xserver_zmq_default`` is the default server implementaion, it runs three thread, one for publishing, one for the heartbeat messages, and the main thread handles the shell, control and stdin sockets.
+- ``xserver_zmq_default`` is the default server implementation; it runs three threads, one for publishing, one for the heartbeat messages, and the main thread for handling the shell, control and stdin sockets.
 To instantiate this implementation, include ``xserver_zmq.hpp``  and call the ``make_xserver_default`` function.
 - ``xserver_control_main`` runs an additional thread for handling the shell and the stdin sockets.
-Therefore the main thread only listens to the control socket.
-This allow to easily implement interruption of code execution.
+Therefore, the main thread only listens to the control socket.
+This allows us to easily implement interruption of code execution.
 This server is required if you want to plug a debugger in the kernel.
-To instantiate this implementation, include ``xserver_zmq_split`` and call the ``make_xserver_control_main`` function.
+To instantiate this implementation, include ``xserver_zmq_split.hpp`` and call the ``make_xserver_control_main`` function.
 - ``xserver_shell_main`` is similar to ``xserver_control_main`` except that the main thread handles the shell and the stdin sockets while the additional thread listens to the control socket.
 This server is required if you want to plug a debugger that does not support native threads and requires the code to be run by the main thread.
-To instantiate this implementation, include ``xserver_zmq_split``  and call the ``make_xserver_shell_main`` function.
+To instantiate this implementation, include ``xserver_zmq_split.hpp``  and call the ``make_xserver_shell_main`` function.

 Instantiating a client